Division Links

 Smoke is the product of incomplete combustion and produces a complex mixture of carbon dioxide, water vapor, carbon monoxide, particulate matter (PM10 and PM2.5), hydrocarbons, and nitrogen oxides.
 Fine particulates–PM2.5–are the primary health concern from short-term smoke exposure because they lodge deeply in the lungs and lead to respiratory and cardiovascular problems.

-Find helpful apps and websites that provide current air-quality conditions.
+Find apps and websites that provide current air-quality conditions.

 Learn what you can do to minimize your exposure to wildfire smoke, both outdoors and indoors.